pentestThucchienTeam/blog-vul/solution/JWT/JWT Key Confusion.md

-### Change your permission into admin and generate new token again.
+### Step 3.
+Change your permission into admin and generate new token again.

 Change `admin` to True.